forkiesassds/MCGalaxy-Stuff/README.md

 ## CmdDecide.cs
 Command for deciding on things, originally came from The Build, but this version has different wording.
-## ccs.cs
-Edited version of NAS, a scripting tool used on NA2 to not require Cmdhelpers.dll and removes item support.
 ## Greentext.cs
 Plugin to make text green if the message starts with ">", originally came from The Build.
 ## nasgen.cs